Admission Information for the PhD in Epidemiology & Biostatistics Program

 - Valid GRE scores – taken within the last five (5) years and submitted directly to the School of Graduate Studies

-- CV or resume – may be submitted via email to firstname.lastname@example.org or sent via mail
+- CV or resume – submitted as part of the online application.
+May also be submitted via email firstname.lastname@example.org or sent via mail

 Nickalaus Koziura, Administrative Director of Non-Clinical Graduate Education